GiuMangiaracina/Thesis/README.md

 For the implementation, the applications and the tools used run in the form of containerized applications, based on built Docker IMGs.
 An application is considered as composed by three main parts: the processing component (Spark computation), the decision system and the monitoring system.
 The latters (and in general all the logic behind the system) are implemented through Python programs which resides within the containers of the spark instances.

-In order to implement the algorithm and configure the environment and its properties, an instance of [mySQL server][mysql] is used, accessible from a [phpMyAdmin][dbgui]application.
+In order to implement the algorithm and configure the environment and its properties, an instance of [mySQL server][mysql] is used, accessible from a [phpMyAdmin][dbgui] application.

 The initial informations about the quality of the actions (internal impacts) are learned through an Offline Learning, executed through an automated program (training.py).

-The provided distributed networks of nodes is composed by three nodes, identified by an ID (1, 2, 3) each of it hosting an application which has its own QoS requirements.
+The provided distributed networks of nodes is composed by three nodes, identified by an ID (1, 2, 3), each of it hosting an application which has its own QoS requirements.
 The selected QoS requirements of each applications are the following:

 - Spark 1: Response time ≤ 35 s AND Availability ≥ 95%;